 Skin Mites live on the skin dander and will cause your rabbit to scratch.
 If left untreated, they will eventually cause thick crusts to develop on the rabbit’s body.
 Your veterinarian can administer a drug to treat this problem.

 Ear Mites cause rabbits to shake their heads frequently and scratch their ears.
 If left untreated, a middle ear infection could develop which may cause a problem with their balance.
-Ivermectin is also recommended for ear mites.

 Internal Parasites called coccidia can infect the small intestines.
 Symptoms can range from a loss of appetite to chronic diarrhea and occasionally death.
-Testing for coccidia is as easy as taking a fecal sample to your veterinarian during the rabbit’s annual check up.
+Testing for coccidia is as easy as taking a fecal sample to your veterinarian during the rabbit’s annual check-up.

 Toxoplasmosis is a parasitic disease that can be transmitted to humans and is especially dangerous to pregnant women.
 Many pregnant women and their doctors incorrectly believe that rabbit feces carry this disease.
 Rabbits cannot carry or reproduce the oocysts (eggs) that are harmful.
 Many rabbits are abandoned because of an unfounded fear of toxoplasmosis.
-If your rabbit is free of any of these parasites, it is unlikely that they will get them as long as they are kept inside, their home is clean and they are not exposed to other animals that my carry these parasites.
+If your rabbit is free of any of these parasites, it is unlikely that they will get them as long as they are kept inside, their home is clean and they are not exposed to other animals that may carry these parasites.